Historical Musical Innovators

 Eddie Davis

-Edward Louis “Eddie” Davis was an American singer, record producer and record label owner who was active in the 1950s and 1960s.
-He is an important part of the Los Angeles music scene for that period, especially in the history of Chicano rock music.
+Edward Louis “Eddie” Davis (1926–1990s) was an influential American singer, record producer, and record label owner, playing a pivotal role in the Los Angeles music scene and the development of Chicano rock music.

-After trying his hand as a singer, he later went into record production and founded Faro Records in 1958.
-Later, he founded Rampart and five more affiliate labels.
-Eddie was first introduced to the Chicano music scene around 1962, when he met Billy Cardenas.
-They recorded and produced the national hit, “Farmer John” by The Premiers.
-A few years later, Eddie Davis recorded and produced another national hit record, “Land of 1000 Dances” by Cannibal and the Headhunters.
-He also produced long-playing record albums by the same names.
+Davis later pursued a career in music, founding Faro Records in 1958 and subsequently establishing Rampart Records and five affiliate labels.
+His entry into the Chicano music scene began around 1962 when he met Billy Cardenas, producing the national hit “Farmer John” by The Premiers.
+Davis followed with another iconic hit, “Land of 1000 Dances” by Cannibal and the Headhunters, and produced LP albums under the same names.

-Eddie Davis also recorded and produced records for The Blendells, The Jaguars, Thee Enchantments, The Atlantics, The Sa Shays, God’s Children, The Romancers, El Chicano, The Mixtures and many more.
-He continued to produce and record music into the 1990’s with The Eastside Connection.
+He also recorded and produced music for The Blendells, The Jaguars, Thee Enchantments, The Atlantics, The Sa Shays, God’s Children, The Romancers, El Chicano, The Mixtures, and many more.
+Davis continued his contributions into the 1990s, working with The Eastside Connection, helping to preserve and expand the legendary Eastside Sound.

 Ruth Yardum East LA Revue